threedi/tema-demo/case-study.md

 ![Parked train](parked-train.png)

 According to personal answers, the aformentioned train was probably scheduled to leave the station between 19:30 and 20:00.
-This could be used in the demo!
+This could perhaps be used in the demo!
 My initial idea was to omit the train bridges from the equation "as the trains would have been shut down already", but apparently I was wrong.

-## 7: desired result
+## 7: possible result

-I'd really like for the result to be something like this:
+The result could be something like this:

 - The predicted rainfall results in some pretty worrying simulated water levels in the Ahr valley.
 - The simulated water levels prompt drone activity, which result in changed characteristics of several bridges (turning them from partially-open bridges into practically dams)
-- The "dams" result in rapidly rising water levels, resulting in warnings for blocked main arteries like the Ahrtalbahn.
+- The "dams" result in rapidly rising water levels, resulting in warnings for blocked main traffic arteries like the Ahrtalbahn.